Judge sentences high school football player in assault case

 District Court Judge Randy Stoker sentenced John R.K.
 Howard of Keller, Texas, on Friday.
 The Times-News (http://bit.ly/2l9aA6f ) reports that Stoker’s decision included granting a withheld judgment, which means the teen’s conviction could one day be dismissed.

-Howard was originally charged with sexually assaulting his classmate after prosecutors said he kicked a coat hanger into the victim’s rectum during the October 2015 incident at Dietrich High School.
+Howard was originally charged with sexually assaulting his classmate with a coat hanger during the October 2015 incident at Dietrich High School.
 But in December, Howard pleaded guilty to felony injury to a child as part of a modified guilty plea – known as an Alford plea – in which he acknowledged he would be found guilty in a trial but maintained his innocence.

 Howard, who is white, is the only accused assailant whose criminal case was handled in adult court.
 Two others faced charges in closed juvenile court; one of them has pleaded guilty.